Many of us are in pursuit of becoming a better version of ourselves and yet more resolve to get a new job.

-If you want to improve for interview here are some tips:
+If you want to improve for an interview here are some tips:

 - Prepare!
 It’s easy to prepare standard interview questions in advance and rehearse going through your CV or key examples of your work prior to the interview.
 You can also plan for questions about the role or company you’re interviewing for.
 Your mind will then find it much easier when you are asked this question and the use of fillers will lessen.

-- Make it a balancing act: whilst gesticulating wildly in interview never goes down well, studies have found that when you don’t use your arms and hands at all, you tend to use more filler.
+- Make it a balancing act: whilst gesticulating wildly in an interview never goes down well, studies have found that when you don’t use your arms and hands at all, you tend to use more fillers.

 - Keep your sentences simple and short.
 The longer the sentence, the more likely you are to use an ’um’.
 Use declarative sentences that cut the extra information out.

 - You may have heard that the best way to get rid of your um’s and err’s is to replace them with a silent pause.
 Don’t do this!
 It can actually be just as bad to pause as to “um”.